hjeun/idu/README.md

 ### Trained Models
-Download trained models on [THUMOS-14](https://drive.google.com/uc?export=download&confirm=8b-Z&id=1DUpOzbLG-8ptpPVJrzsRiKFRIaO1FBcs) and [TVSeries](https://drive.google.com/uc?export=download&confirm=A33G&id=1zJ7EfhQg91XVrV9ryjvmcoyQDEl3U_Fn) in 'dataset name'/logs/'.
+Download our trained models here and locate in 'dataset name'/logs/'.

 ## Testing